takanori-azegami-jp/OSHIStamp-docs/README-EN.md

 - **Display Favorite Images**

   By uploading and displaying your favorite images on the screen, you can boost your motivation for "Oshi" activities!
-  (Supported size: 430px × 70px, formats: JPG, PNG, SVG)
+  (Supported size:530px × 70px, formats: JPG, PNG, SVG)

 - **Minimize Feature**